 Modification and reassembly

-Now you can swap wheels and make whatever other modifications you want.
+Now you can perform a wheel swap and make whatever other modifications you want.
 This may include painting the interior or doing body work.
 I have more customization tips if you want them.

 Clean out the hole where the rivet was.
 You can use small files, a hobby knife, or even a drill on very low speed.
 To reassemble properly, you’ll need a smooth, round hole in the base.